ddewaele/GoogleMapsV2WithActionBarSherlock/part1.md

 - install the library projecs
 - setup your map key
 - add the map to your application.
+- have it run on lower Android SDK levels
+- add ActionBarSherlock

 ### Setting up the skeleton project.